Category Archives: Illinois

 It is always well to have the neighbor concerned help you locate the corner so he can be more assured that the work has been done correctly.
 If he helps you, he will see the evidence you uncover and will not later be inclined to argue so much about it.

-Land that has actually never been exactly checked, or an item that is being divided, will call for a study to locate the brand-new edges and also lot lines in Illinois, which must be permanently noted so they will never become shed.
+Land that has never been precisely surveyed, or an item that is being split, will certainly need a survey to find the brand-new edges and whole lot lines in Illinois, which need to be completely noted so they will certainly never become lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.